AndyWright360/Mystic-Hazels-Memory-Magic/TESTING.md

 The warning pertains to the `displayHighScores` function, which iterates through an array of recorded top players.
 For each item in the top players array, an `li` element is created.
 Within this loop, a `click` event listener is attached to the created element.

-When the `li` element is clicked, the details of the clicked player's corresponding object is passed as an argument to the `showPlayerScore` function.
+When the `li` element is clicked, the details of the clicked player's corresponding object are passed as an argument to the `showPlayerScore` function.
 This allows the `showPlayerScore` function to display the score information of the player who triggered the event.

 This was the only method I could think of that would allow me to pass the specific players information as an argument to another function.